texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

 The training process also requires a field in the given dataset to be used as input for the language model.
 This is on what the model starts to train.

-**!!!!!**No of dimensions is basically the number of attributes or the size of a word vector.
+**!!KONTROLLI VAJA!!!**No of dimensions is basically the number of attributes or the size of a word vector.
 The higher the number, the slower the training.
 Higher number is recommended with a bigger set of data.
 If we don't know which number to choose, we can use the default value.

 No of workers is the amount of nodes in which the training takes place.

 Frequency threshold determinates the lowest frequency of a phrase occurrence that is significant.
 If we don't know, which one to choose, we can use the default value.

 Max vocab size defines the size of the model vocabulary.
-If the there's no limit, then the vocabulary is a set of the all the words in the data (like ['several', 'difficulties'].
-If there's a limit, then the vocabulary consists of subwords segmented from the data based on the frequencies of the segments (like ['s', 'eve', 'ral', 'diffi', 'cult', 'ies']). **!!!!**->We don't have to deal with the subwords afterwards, this is just something for the training.
+If the there's no limit, then the vocabulary is a set of all the words in the data (like ['several', 'difficulties'].
+If there's a limit, then the vocabulary consists of subwords segmented from the data based on the frequencies of the segments (like ['s', 'eve', 'ral', 'diffi', 'cult', 'ies']).
+We don't have to deal with the subwords afterwards, this is just something for the training.

 Description will be the model's name.
 It is advisable to choose it carefully and make it informative, so we would remember what we did later as well.